Exorion1er/Exobot-s0urce.io/README.md

 The configurations available are listed below.

 ```
 Interval : Changes a tick duration.
 See the note below.
-DO NOT CHANGE IF YOU DON'T KNOW WHAT THIS IS
+DO NOT CHANGE IF YOU DON'T KNOW WHAT THIS IS. eg: 500. default: 350.
-HackedMessage : Message displayed on the target's page when hacked
+HackedMessage : Message displayed on the target's page when hacked. eg: "Hey there". default: "Exobot".
 ```

 # Interval